felleslosninger/eidas-demo-countries/README.md

 The default configuration is downloadet from EU site along with the deployment artifacts (wars), but the configuration will be replaced by environment spesific files located in docker/profiles on start up of Tomcat by script addEnvironmentSpesificConfigFiles.sh.
 For local development there is set up two countries: CA and CB, but for testing Norwegian eIDAS only one is need and deploy, hence country CA.

+### Configuration of trust of Norwegian metadata signing certificate
+Import in docker/profiles/<ENVIRONMENT>/keystore/eidasKeyStore.p12 the Norwegian metadata signing certificate.
+Remove old of naming format norwegian-eidasnode-metadata-<environment>.
+Use the program Keystore Exporter or plain java keytool from CMD to import certificate chain to trust.

 # Sequence diagrams
 The background colors indicates namespace in the Cluster, red is eidas-namespace.
 ## Norwegian citizen